du82/unfathoming/content/archive/2024/superapp-design.md

 | Western mindset                                                                                  | Eastern mindset                                                                                       |
 | ----------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |
 | I don't want my banking app knowing everything about my life{% sidenote "I [wrote about](/archive/2024/embracing-monero) this as well." %}.
 A bank is a bank, not a chat app. | I want to be able to send money to all of my friends, so it's good that the bank knows who they are. |

+Snapchat: Maps OR Chat OR Videos
+Twitter: Feed OR Jobs OR Spaces
+Status: Chat OR Communities OR Payment
+WeChat: Chat AND Payment AND Video... all possible at the same time, which is quite common for group shopping and betting